NeoResearch/neocompiler-eco/README.md

 This is an open-source initiative for providing an easy access to on NEO ecosystem.

 In particular, we provide simple interact and didactic interfaces for allowing online compiling for C#, Python, Go and Java.
-Our next steps are moving us towards Solidity (through NeoSol initiative).

 ### What does it currently do
 * Compile input C#, Python, Go or Java code using reliable and safe servers (backend) compilers;
 * Return AVM and ABI codes (more precise of C# compiler);
 * Deploy and invoke code to private net (Current in the back);
-* Tests with different wallets, synced and with able to provide historic data our activity.
+* Tests with different wallets, synced and with able to provide historic data our activity;
+* Perform different types of blockchain invocations and RPC calls.

 ### Next steps
 * Integrate with testnet invokes
-* Integrate with neo-solidity (project in early phases);
 * Move towards client-based compiling (more secure, robust and much more scalable).
     - Some efforts have been done here already, but many technical challenges are still being dealt with;
     - It has not been easy, still, to accomplish all necessary invocatations only in the client side.
 On the other hand, the server has been responding smooth and nice, providing a nice didactic infrastructure to be used by professors, researchers and those intesred on Neo's multi-language programming interface.